The Fractal 3-Line Matrix

 Fractal relation: In a fractal movement that repeats the steps above, the six outliers of the three axes may each be outfitted with their own matrices, and so on.

 Symmetric relation: Finally, the contraption is set in motion.
 Spinning or flipping the axes around their center, the relations among the outliers and their fractals can be varied, promoting new readings of the material, horizontally across the field, or along the vertical ‘stacks’ forming left and right.

 As a diagrammatic instrument, the Fractal 3-Line Matrix incarnates at two scales, promoting different relations with the material at hand.
 Vertically mounted, sized 4'x6', for example as a preprinted whiteboard, it envelopes a standing user by filling the visual field.
 At 11"x17", it is model sized for use on a horizontal surface and with a more disembodied, birds-eye perspective, for example as part of a poster or handout.
-For my own use, In addition to using the paper or whiteboard templates, I also fill the Matrix digitally, or just sketch it out by hand.
+The matrix first emerged in 2011, above is an updated version from 2019.